danixland/ppay_diy/README.md

 * Added a form that will ask the user for a __complete__ credit card number and an initial amount of money.
 These infos are required to initialize the database entry for that credit card;
+* Now the script is able to create a database table for every card that we add using the form;

 What I want to accomplish
 -------------------------

-* Apart from killing my boredom :P I want this script to be able to create a different table for every card that I'll add;
+* kill my boredom :P
 * It has to be able to do all the math regarding card movements;
 * I want to play a little with css just to make it look good! ;)
+* I will probably add a print css that will output all movements for a specific card, like the ticket that you print at every bancomat;

   [1]: http://danixland.net/        "danixland.net"